veillette/physics-book/contents/ch9TheSecondConditionForEquilibrium.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
-Repeat the seesaw problem in [Exercise](#fs-id51) with the center of mass of the seesaw 0.160 m to the left of the pivot (on the side of the lighter child) and assuming a mass of 12.0 kg for the seesaw.
+Repeat the seesaw problem in [Example 1](#example1) with the center of mass of the seesaw 0.160 m to the left of the pivot (on the side of the lighter child) and assuming a mass of 12.0 kg for the seesaw.
 The other data given in the example remain unchanged.
 Explicitly show how you follow the steps in the Problem-Solving Strategy for static equilibrium.

 </div>
 <div class="solution" data-element-type="problem-exercises" markdown="1">